Biswa96/wslbridge2/README.md

 <!--
- * This file is part of wslbridge2 project
+ * This file is part of wslbridge2 project.
- * Licensed under the GNU General Public License version 3
+ * Licensed under the terms of the GNU General Public License v3 or later.
- * Copyright (C) 2019 Biswapriyo Nath
+ * Copyright (C) Biswapriyo Nath.
  *
  * README.md: Main README file for wslbridge2 project
 -->